Earl of St Germans: History

 Edward Eliot represented St Germans, Liskeard and Cornwall in the House of Commons and served as a commissioner of the Board of Trade and Plantations.
 He was the son of Richard Eliot (died 1748) and his wife Harriot, illegitimate daughter of James Craggs the Younger by his mistress, the noted actress Hester Santlow.
 In 1784 he was created Baron Eliot, of St Germans in the County of Cornwall, in the Peerage of Great Britain.
 In 1789 he assumed by Royal licence the additional surname of Craggs.
 However, this surname has not been used by any of his descendants.

-Lord Eliot's second but eldest surviving son, Edward James Eliot, pre-deceased him, and he was succeeded by his third son, John Eliot, 2nd Baron Eliot.
-In 1815 he was created Earl of St Germans with remainder to his younger brother the William Eliot and the heirs male of his body.
-He had earlier represented Liskeard in Parliament.
+Lord Eliot's first son died in infancy; his second son, Edward James Eliot, also predeceased him, and he was succeeded by his third son, John Eliot, 2nd Baron Eliot, who in 1815 was created Earl of St Germans with remainder to his younger brother William Eliot and the heirs male of his body.
+The first earl had earlier represented St Germans and then Liskeard in Parliament.

 William, the second Earl, was a diplomat and politician, having notably served as Parliamentary Under-Secretary of State for Foreign Affairs.
 His only son, the third Earl, was also a prominent politician and held ministerial office as Chief Secretary for Ireland, Postmaster General, Lord-Lieutenant of Ireland and Lord Steward of the Household.
 His third but eldest surviving son, the fourth Earl, was in the Diplomatic Service and briefly represented Devonport in the House of Commons.
 In 1870 he was summoned to the House of Lords through a writ of acceleration in his father's junior title of Baron Eliot.
 He never married and was succeeded by his younger brother, the fifth Earl.

 Henry, the fifth Earl, was in the Foreign Office for many years.
 This line of the family failed on the death of his second but eldest surviving son, the sixth Earl, in 1922.
 The late Earl was succeeded by his first cousin, the seventh Earl.
 He was the eldest son of Colonel Charles George Cornwallis Eliot, the sixth son of the third Earl.
 He never married and was succeeded by his younger brother, the eighth Earl.
 He held several positions at court, notably as Gentleman Usher to King Edward VII and King George V.

 As of 2016, the titles are held by the eleventh Earl, who succeeded his grandfather in 2016.